-Tag archive for: oncology
+Tag Archive for: oncology

 Ms. Szablewski, Mr. Ramirez, good morning.
 Could you please briefly introduce yourselves?

-VS: I am Dr. Vanessa Szablewski, a Medical Technologist (MCU-PH) in Pathological Anatomy and Cytology at Montpellier University Hospital.
+VS: I am Dr. Vanessa Szablewski, MCU-PH in Pathological Anatomy and Cytology at the Montpellier University Hospital.
 I specialize in hematopathology and ENT pathology.
-For my research, I am affiliated withINSERM UMR 1058, Pathogenesis and Control of Chronic and Emerging Infections.
-My research focuses on the role of Human Papillomaviruses (HPVs) in cancers of the head and neck region.
+For my research, I am affiliated withINSERM UMR 1058, “Pathogenesis and Control of Chronic and Emerging Infections.”
+My research focuses on the role of human papillomaviruses (HPVs) in cancers of the head and neck region.

 Who is this training primarily intended for?
 How long does it last?